cmckenz87/ArcsFates/userGuide/docs/Campaign/9-Pathfinder.md

         [![Seek the Portal](9/piece_0_1.jpg){ width="33%" }](9/piece_0_1.jpg){ data-lightbox="1" } [![Seek the Portal](9/piece_0_0.jpg){ width="33%" }](9/piece_0_0.jpg){ data-lightbox="1" }

     4. Collect the 6 Pilgrim tokens.
 Roll the event die and place 1 Pilgrim token at each planet of the rolled symbol.

+## FAQ / Errata

+??? question "<sup>[1]</sup>Pilgrims - Does the prelude action require all Pilgrims to move into the same system?"
+    <a id="faq1"></a>No. While a strict reading of the card may lead to this interpretation, it is intended that each Pilgrim can independently move into any system.
+Otherwise, the word "once" would be unnecessary.